 - Outage resources.
 Inform customers of the variety of ways to receive outage updates and invite them to register for text notifications.

 - Community involvement.
-Use this message to focus on your energy utility’s community efforts and plans.
+Use this message to focus on your energy utility’s community efforts and partnerships.

 - Safety or energy savings.
 Engage and educate customers on safety topics through videos, infographics or interactive quizzes.
-You can also take an energy savings focus in this message and promote energy efficiency rebates and programs.
+This message can also take a savings focus with promotions about energy efficiency rebates and programs.